 1. The raw limestone from quarries is first crushed into small size fragments.
 Then it is mixed with clay or shale in a ball or tube mill and ground to form a slurry of a fine consistency with the addition of water.
 (The slurry is prepared with a water content of about 35 to 50 percent, finely crushed particles are held in suspension.)

 2. This slurry is taken to slurry tanks or basins by pumping, where it is kept in an agitated condition using rotating arms with chains.
 Also, blowing continuously compressed air from the bottom to prevent settling of limestone and clay particles.

 3. Slurry composition in the tank is tested to give the required chemical composition and corrected periodically in the tube mill.

-4. After that, the slurry is stored in the final storage tanks and to keep slurry inhomogeneous condition continuous the agitation is done in tank. .
+4. After that, the slurry is stored in the final storage tanks, and to keep slurry inhomogeneous condition continuous the agitation is done in the tank.

 The following is cement manufacturing process flow chart,